wolfeidau/lifx/README.md

 ``` go
 func (c *Client) Subscribe() *Sub
 ```
-Subscribe listen for changes to bulbs or gateways
+// Subscribe listen for new bulbs or gateways, note this is a pointer to the actual value.

 ## type Gateway
 ``` go